-The U.S. Department of Transportation (USDOT) stated that traffic congestion is expected to increase 400 percent on our urban freeways and 200 percent on other roads by 2020.
+Traffic congestion is expected to increase 400 percent on our urban freeways by 2020 in the United States.
+The USDOT found that in 2003, Americans lost 3.7 billion hours sitting in traffic jams.
+Traffic congestion is not limited to urban areas, rural roadways leading to popular tourist destinations also experience congestion during peak seasons.
 One need of the proposed action is to provide a corridor to accommodate a future multimodal facility.
-By providing for a multimodal facility, an increase in future visitors could be served without having to add highway capacity.
+By providing for a multimodal facility, future visitors would have the option for using rail to access the region.
 Although at this point in the planning process a specific multimodal component has not been designated, the goal is to provide a corridor for future rail within the proposed right-of-way corridor.
 The future rail within the project study area would be limited to a design speed of 79 miles per hour, which is not appreciably different from the proposed design speed of 75 miles per hour for I-73.
 The future rail project would be required to undergo a separate NEPA analysis and environmental permitting process prior to construction.